A person diagnosed with schizophrenia battling different types of delusions.

 Written by Aditi Sahu

-Schizophrenia is a mental disorder that disrupts the normal functioning of the human brain, resulting in a variety of psychotic symptoms such as hallucinations, delusions, abnormally disorganized behavior, irritability, isolation, etc. In this article, we’ll be elaborating in length about ‘delusions’ and understanding delusion meaning.
+Schizophrenia is a mental disorder that disrupts the normal functioning of the human brain, resulting in a variety of psychotic symptoms such as hallucinations, delusions, abnormally disorganized behavior, irritability, isolation, etc. In this article, we’ll be elaborating on ‘delusions’ and understanding the meaning of delusions.

 What is the Meaning of Delusions?